All articles

 If you only ever implement one piece of e-commerce automation on your Shopify store, make it cart recovery.

-Here's the math.
-Your store has a 70% abandonment rate (average).
+Here's why, your store has a 70% abandonment rate (average).
 An abandoned cart recovery bot that recovers even 10–15% of those shoppers is recovering sales that cost you nothing extra to acquire, the traffic was already there, the interest was already there.
 You just needed to close the loop.

 The best recovery bots don't work in a vacuum.
 They work in combination: